anurag994/stock_analysis/README.md

 # stock_analysis
-Perform Webscraping Dashboarding in Python to obtain data.
+In this project i'll be performing some Webscraping and Dashboarding in Python to obtain data.
-Extract data using a Python library.
+This is a guided project by Coursera.